Osberg Ridgeline Trail #147:

 Originally built by the Civilian Conservation Corps in the 1930s, and known then as the Warm Springs Ridge Trail, it was rebuilt and renamed the Osberg Ridgeline Trail after Gloria Osberg, a longtime conservationist and author of "Day Hiking Near Sun Valley."

-Just before the 2013 Beaver Creek Fire broke out this trail under went a transformation.
+Just before the 2013 Beaver Creek Fire broke out this ridge line trail underwent a transformation.
 The route was reconfigured and rebuilt in 2012 and 2013 by the Ketchum Ranger District.
 In its former incarnation as the Warm Springs Ridge Trail the route was mostly known as one to be avoided.
 Some horseback riders and motorcyclists enjoyed the trail, but many a motorcyclist and equestrian swore it off after one passing.
 The trail took very direct lines as it traversed the ridge lines between the Baker and Warm Springs drainages.
 In 2012 and early 2013 the Ketchum Ranger District and its partners rebuilt the trail and rechristened it the Osberg Ridgeline Trail #147.
 The new route was a nicely graded, yet challenging, 12-mile trail that traversed along the divide at around the 9,000-plus-foot mark.

 Unfortunately, the newly reshaped trail was only available for the public's enjoyment for a short while, as the Beaver Creek Fire soon consumed the new singletrack.
 Despite its short-lived life, the rerouted trail received high praise from the trail using public.
 Mountain bikers were especially fond of it, and the many options for longer rides it opened up.